Portal-omnic/blog/_posts/2024-07-19-How-Live-Streaming-is-Reshaping-Mainstream-Entertainment.md

 ## Case Studies

-1. **Ibai's Concert:** In a groundbreaking event, Spanish streamer Ibai Llanos hosted a virtual concert that drew over 3.85 million concurrent viewers on Twitch, showcasing the platform's potential for large-scale live events[^9].
+1. **Ibai's Concert:** In a groundbreaking event, Spanish streamer Ibai Llanos hosted a virtual concert's that drawn millions of concurrent viewers on Twitch, showcasing the platform's potential for large-scale live events[^9].

 2. **Just Chatting's Rise:** The "Just Chatting" category overtook gaming in 2020, showing the platform's evolution beyond its roots.
 This category encompasses everything from casual conversations to live music performances[^11].